civichackingagency/scangov/README.md

 * Active: Metatag was found.
 * Missing: No metatag was found.
-* Redirect: The URL redirected to another domain.
+* Redirect: URL redirects to another domain.
 * Can't access: Site scraping is inaccessible (status 400/401/403/404/408/500,503).
 Domain manager has blocked bots in the metadata or server side or the domain doesn't exist.
 These domains don't have scores/grades and aren't factored into the averages.

 ## Scoring/grading